© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penarth Mount Castle Mound is a scheduled monument protected by Cadw under reference RD076.
 View the official record →

-Penarth Mount Castle Mound is a motte situated in Radnorshire, Wales, which dates to the Norman period following the Anglo-Norman conquest and settlement of South Wales in the late eleventh and twelfth centuries.
+Penarth Mount Castle Mound is a motte earthwork located in Radnorshire, Wales, representing a common form of Norman defensive settlement established in the Welsh border region during the eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD076.

 Penarth Mount Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penarth Mount Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD076.